Uploading and Linking to a File in Your Store

 Drag and drop your file into the content folder.
 You may be prompted to re-enter your password.
 In our example, we're using "FileName.pdf".

 Now that you uploaded the file, there needs to be a way for your customers to access it.
-We will cover how to link to a file using a web page link, the WYSIWYG editor, and via HTML.
+We will cover how to link to a file using a web page link and the WYSIWYG editor.

 Using a Web Page to Link to a File